-Aside from the brilliant-white tensile canopy bobbing overhead in the breeze, the thousands of smiling revelers relaxing on blankets beneath and the music coming they’re enjoying on one of two side-by-side main stages, the first thing you notice when you enter Pickathon are the cups.
-Stainless steel cups, caribinered to belt loops, backpacks, and shoulder bags, one per each and every person at the festival.
-This is your first purchase at Pickathon and it stays with you all three days of the festival.
+The first thing to catch your eye when you enter Pickathon is the brilliant-white tensile canopy bobbing overhead in the breeze, cut into Fibonacci-esque whorls like a digital cloud.
+Second is the thousands of smiling revelers relaxing underneath it, followed by the music they’re enjoying on one of two side-by-side stages.
+Eventually you notice the stainless steel cups, caribinered to belt loops, backpacks and shoulder bags, one per every person at the festival.
+Filled with beer or cider or something softer, this cup is your first purchase at Pickathon and it stays with you all three days of the festival.

 What seems like a hippie-pacifying talking point actually speaks to the big picture at the Northwest’s most finely curated music festival: When it comes to the bands, the production, the venue, the overall experience, there is no waste at Pickathon.

-The name Pickathon conjures images of dusty-footed hayseeds puffing a jug and stroking a washboard, which may describe the festival’s humble, genre-heeding origins but hardly its current, inclusive aesthetic.
+The name Pickathon conjures images of dusty-footed hayseeds puffing a jug and stroking a washboard, which describes the festival’s humble, genre-heeding origins but hardly its current, inclusive aesthetic.
 It also keeps away the meatheads and burnouts on a summer-break search for Mollypalooza.
-Perhaps the name is what's saved Pickathon from becoming like pretty much every other major festival across the US: A generic clearning house for the same touring bands playing from title-sponsor stages the size of a parking lot a quarter-mile away.
+Perhaps the name is what's saved Pickathon from becoming like pretty much every other major festival across the US, a generic clearning house for the same touring bands playing from title-sponsor stages the size of a parking lot a quarter-mile away.

 This year, you could easily see a weekend’s worth of rustic music if that’s what you were after, both real-deal traditional acts (Dale Watson, Ginny Hawker) and young bucks carrying on old traditions (the Cactus Blossoms, Cedric Watson & Bijou Creole, Shaky Graves, Vieux Farke Toure).
-You could also avoid that stuff all weekend and rock out with three of the best young garage-rock/psych bands on the circuit—Kurt Vile & the Violators, King Tuff and Ty Segall.
-Or you could split the difference and dip into what Pickathon likes to refer to as indie roots music, modern bands that nod to Americana via indie rock: Yellowbirds, Sharon Van Etten, the Felice Brothers, Old Light.
+You could also avoid that stuff and rock out with three of the best young garage-rock/psych bands on the circuit—Kurt Vile & the Violators, King Tuff and Ty Segall.
+Or you could split the difference and dip into what Pickathon likes to refer to as indie-roots music, modern bands that nod to Americana via indie rock: Yellowbirds, Sharon Van Etten, the Felice Brothers, Old Light.
 Don’t forget mass-appeal/high quality headliners Feist, Andrew Bird and Divine Fits.
-And also Shabazz Palaces playing on a stage that resembled a rave in Sherwood Forest. (?!?!)
+And also Shabazz Palaces playing on a stage that resembled a rave in Sherwood Forest (?!?!).